fff7d1bc/j2rt/README.rst

 ::

-  usage: j2rt [-h] -t TEMPLATE_FROM -v VARIABLES_FROM [VARIABLES_FROM ...] [-o OUTPUT]
+  usage: j2rt [-h] -t TEMPLATE_FROM
+              [-v VARIABLES_FROM [VARIABLES_FROM ...]]
+              [-V VARIABLE [VARIABLE ...]] [-o OUTPUT] [--version]

   optional arguments:
     -h, --help            show this help message and exit -t TEMPLATE_FROM, --template-from TEMPLATE_FROM
                           Path to template file to use
     -v VARIABLES_FROM [VARIABLES_FROM ...], --variables-from VARIABLES_FROM [VARIABLES_FROM ...]
                           The path(s) for JSON files from which variables will be taken from, if variable in file is already defined, it will be overwritten.
+    -V VARIABLE [VARIABLE ...], --variable VARIABLE [VARIABLE ...]
+                          Set variable from command line, in the format name=value, prefix value with @ to read file into variable, one can escape @ by writting it as @@foo for @foo value.
+Variables specified at command line have highest priority and will overrride the same variable set in any of --variables-from.
     -o OUTPUT, --output OUTPUT
                           Output file, if not set, result is printed to stdout.
+    --version             Show version and exit

 Examples
 --------